 Do you have an MCLR Home Loan but your EMIs are still high?

-This is probably because, for MCLR, reset dates vary from bank to bank.
+For MCLR, reset dates vary from bank to bank.
+So, your bank might not have reduced the MCLR.

 What is an MCLR reset date?

-This is the date on which the MCLR will be reset to reflect the present interest rates.
+The date on which the MCLR will be reset to reflect the present interest rates is the reset date.
 Some banks reset MCLR once a year, while there are others that reset them once a quarter.
 So, if your bank has not reset its MCLR, you might have to wait to eventually enjoy lower rates.

 Your lender’s MCLR rate has been reset but your loan rate is still high?